If you’re considering purchasing straight life insurance and want to understand the fundamentals, you’ve come to the right place.

 Which insurers offer the best straight-life policies?
 Penn Mutual, New York Life, and Northwestern Mutual provide excellent options for individuals seeking straight life insurance policies with consistent dividend payments.

-• Affordable Life USA is dedicated to providing comprehensive life insurance solutions to families and business owners throughout the United States.
+Affordable Life USA offers comprehensive life insurance solutions to families and business owners throughout the United States.

-Eric acquired his love for quantitative analysis while getting his business degree from Ferris State University, which provided a solid foundation for his analytical approach to financial planning.
+Our founder, Eric Van Haaften, developed his passion for quantitative analysis while earning his business degree from Ferris State University, which laid a strong foundation for his analytical approach to financial planning.

 Eric has obtained a professional LUTCF designation, awarded by the National Association of Insurance and Financial Advisors and the American College of Financial Services.